Tuesdays from 6am to 8am CEST UTC+2 (Europe/South Africa) / 5pm to 7pm NZDT (UTC+13) (New Zealand) starting October 12, 2021

 - In this program, we will help you reframe the global predicament, teach a variety of emotional regulation tools, and offer access to a live intimate, supportive community for 10 weeks.
 What are these offerings worth to you?

-- Each 10-Step meeting is led by a team of three GGN-trained facilitators, who are available to support you throughout your 10-week journey, both in and out of meetings.
+- Each 10-Step meeting is led by a team of two GGN-trained facilitators, who are available to support you throughout your 10-week journey.
 What is the value of our team’s time, energy, and leadership?

 - What is the “hourly rate” that your culture has assigned to your time?
 Please consider a minimum fee that is equal to 20 hours at your average hourly rate.